-For the protection of the students, all parents and visitors to Trinity School for Children must register in the office, with a valid I.D. and wear a green visitor's nametag to remain on school grounds and enter the buildings.
+For the protection of the students, all parents and visitors to Trinity School for Children must register in the office, with a valid I.D. and wear a green visitor's name tag to remain on school grounds and enter the buildings.
 If you need to speak with your child's teacher, please make arrangements in advance.
+All parents and visitors must have a scheduled time confirmed by the teacher if coming in to volunteer.
 Teachers cannot stop classroom activities to hold parent conferences.